mlbrgl/klu/README.md

 ### Focus

-- **Switch between current focus and tasks view: press `esc` (works anywhere in the app).
+- **Switch between current focus and tasks view**: press `esc` (works anywhere in the app).
 Useful to make a quick edit before going back to the current focus.
 - **Focus on selected task**: press `enter`.
 - **"next up?"**: cycle through highest priority tasks (there might just be one).
 - **"did it!"**: mark the current task done and focus on the next highest priority one.